 All registered Little Athletes, coaches and voluntary workers are insured for Personal Accident and Public Liability through Australis Group Underwriting.

-Cover is provided for injuries caused solely by active participation in officially organised events, practice and training sessions and official functions including traveling to and from such events.
+The cover is provided for injuries caused solely by active participation in officially organised events, practice and training sessions and official functions including travelling to and from such events.